I’m a Hot Sleeper—Here’s Why I Sleep Better on the Dreamcloud Mattress

 - Motion transfer: I tend to toss and turn a lot, whereas my fiancé seems to lay perfectly still for eight hours each night.
 Would he still feel my movement?

-Alright, let’s see how DreamCloud stacked up during my 30-day test period:
+Alright, let’s see how DreamCloud stacked up during my 365-day test period:

-- Comfort: The firmness is listed as a 6.5 on a scale from one to 10, placing this mattress in the “luxury firm” category.
+The firmness is listed as a 6.5 on a scale from one to 10, placing this mattress in the “luxury firm” category.
 For the first few days, we were acutely aware of how much firmer the DreamCloud felt than our previous mattress.
 But by week two, we were fully on board with how supportive it was.
-And it still felt dreamy and cloud like, contouring to the shapes of our bodies.
+A year later, it still feels dreamy and cloud-like, contouring to the shape of our bodies.

-- Support and pain relief: We didn’t even realize how unsupportive our previous mattress had been (one of the signs it’s time for a new mattress) until we started waking up with fewer “oofs” and “ouches” thanks to the DreamCloud.
+We didn’t even realize how unsupportive our previous mattress had been (one of the signs it’s time for a new mattress) until we started waking up with fewer “oofs” and “ouches” thanks to the DreamCloud.
 The 2.5 inches of memory foam in the pressure-relief comfort layer had the exact balance between hugging us and flexing as needed.
-(If you suffer from back pain, check out our Nectar mattress review.)
+(If you suffer from back pain, check out our Helix mattress review.)

-- Heat retention: Each night when I got into bed, I noticed how much cooler the sheets felt against my skin and absolutely loved the sensation.
-And even though I still end up feeling warm some nights, I no longer woke up overheated and drenched in sweat.
+Each night when I got into bed, I noticed how much cooler the sheets felt against my skin and absolutely loved the sensation.
+And even though I still ended up feeling warm some nights, I no longer woke up overheated and drenched in sweat.
 My fiancé didn’t notice any difference in temperature on his end, so it hasn’t made him uncomfortably cool.
 Next, I’m going to try adding a cooling mattress pad or topper to see if it helps even more.

-- Motion transfer: Either the motion-transfer support layer was really doing its job or I was simply moving less because I wasn’t as hot and miserable—I’m guessing it was a combination of the two.
+Either the motion-transfer support layer was really doing its job or I was simply moving less because I wasn’t as hot and uncomfortable—I’m guessing it was a combination of the two.
 When I did have a restless night, my fiancé always seemed surprised come morning because my movement didn’t wake him up.

 There’s a lot to love about the DreamCloud Premier Rest: